Coupstick Chaplain

 A Refuge in Time of Trouble?

-Things being what they are then, it should come as no surprise if Creator took an altogether different tack, raising up a people that many would consider least in The Kingdom of Heaven, while placing them at the forefront of a “last days” revival.
+Things being what they are, it should come as no surprise then if Creator took an altogether different tack, raising up a people that many would consider least in The Kingdom of Heaven, while placing them at the forefront of a “last days” revival.
 Considering the possibility, especially when viewed through the historical lens of Native America, it leaves little to the imagination, as Sitting Bull said: “He created us all according to his own purposes and called it good.
 Therefore, it is not right for us as eagles, to now become crows.”

 The Blog